GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

     ```
     **Output**   - `ref_genome  Mapping  trimmed_reads`

-let's use a for loop to process our samples:
+Let's use a for loop to process our samples:

 !!! terminal "script"